Field Trip Opportunities

 • 45 student maximum

-• Weighted vests, noise cancelling headphones; if booking an Inclusive Group visit, we can limit the number of people in the space and modify sounds and light.
+• Weighted vests, noise cancelling headphones available; if booking an Inclusive Group visit, we can limit the number of people in the space and modify sounds and light.

 • Basic Visits are scheduled in 1 (one) hour and 30-minute blocks.
 Reservations must be made 2 (two) weeks in advance.